scalar-labs/scalar-kubernetes/docs/DeployScalarDLAnsible.md

 bastion-example-k8s-azure-b8ci1si.eastus.cloudapp.azure.com : ok=7    changed=3    unreachable=0    failed=0    skipped=1    rescued=0    ignored=0
 ```

-You can check if the pods and the services are properly deployed as follows.
+You can check if the pods and the services are properly deployed by running the `kubectl` command on the bastion host as follows.

 ```console
 $ kubectl get po,svc,endpoints -o wide